The Legend Of Zelda: Tears Of The Kingdom Tops the Swiss Charts

-The Legend Of Zelda: Tears Of The Kingdom has retaken first place on the Switzerland charts, according to SwissCharts.com for the 30th week of 2023.
+The Legend Of Zelda: Tears Of The Kingdom has remained in first place on the Switzerland charts, according to SwissCharts.com for the 31st week of 2023.

-Mario Kart 8 Deluxe is up one spot to second place, while Pikmin 4 in its second week dropped from first to third place.
-FIFA 23 is up one to fourth place and Minecraft is down one spot to fifth place.
+Mario Kart 8 Deluxe remained second place and Pikmin 4 remained in third place.
+FIFA 23 remained fourth place and Minecraft remained in fifth place.

-New Super Mario Bros.
-U Deluxe is up two spots to sixth place, Nintendo Switch Sports is up from ninth to seventh place, and Mario Party Superstars re-entered the top 10 in eighth place.
+Mario Party Superstars is up two spots to sixth place, Hogwarts Legacy is up from ninth to seventh place, and Nintendo Switch Sports dropped one spot to eighth place.

 There are a total of seven Nintendo Switch titles in the top 10 and three multiplatform titles.